electric-sql/electric/docs/about.md

 2. then add support for optimistic write patterns with tentativity
 3. then add support for through-the-DB writes

 This explicitly reduces the capability of the system in the short term, in order to build a better, more resilient system in the long term.
-The beauty is also that you are &mdash; that anyone is &mdash; free to build systems using any write-path strategy on top of this and it will just work, from day one.
-We no longer prescribe a write-path strategy.
-Instead, if you can get the data into Postgres, Electric will sync it out.

-We recognise that the sync engine can facilitate different strategies by providing appropriate metadata in the replication stream.
-For example, helping you see when you writes have synced.

-In addition, we still believe in the optimality of writing through the local database and intend to both provide first-class APIs for handling database write operations and contribute to the ecosystem by developing client-side libraries to support more complex write patterns where they're needed.
+The beauty is that, because we no longer prescribe a write-path strategy, you can choose and if necessary implement any write-path strategy you like.

-However, we will only focus on these more complex strategies ourseves once the simpler ones are bulletproof.
+We will only focus on the more complex strategies ourseves once the simpler ones are bulletproof.
 And we hope that others, like [LiveStore](https://www.schickling.dev/projects/livestore) and [Drizzle](https://orm.drizzle.team/), for example, will build better client-side libraries that we can.

 #### A note on finality of local writes